Charles1625/crop-production-ontology/Schema/Readme.md

 JSON names are in lower case only.
 Where names are a combination of words, the words are separated by hyphens.

 ### Classes
-Each class that is not a specialization of another class is represented as an `object` of the same name in the definitions, with the exception of
+Each class that is not a specialization of another class is represented as an `object` of the same name in the definitions, with the exception of:
-Substance whose schema is in substance.json, because there are likely to be a large number of items in the name enumeration.
+- Substance whose schema is in substance.json, because there are likely to be a large number of items in the name enumeration.
 Ingredient is also to be found in substance.json.
+- Row which is incorporated into the Crop class.

 Classes which are specializations are represented as objects, with the same name as the specialization class, containing only the properties which are not in the generalization, but with an addtional property, "class", which is a `const` evaluating to the class name.